Operating the GridPix detector with helium-isobutane gas mixtures for a high-precision, low-mass Time Projection Chamber: Conclusions

 \section{Conclusions}

-In this paper we have presented a characterization of the GridPix detector with helium-isobutane mixtures, with isobutane concentrations from 5 to 15~\%, in a 9~cm-drift TPC.
+In this paper, we have presented a characterization of the GridPix detector with helium-isobutane mixtures, with isobutane concentrations from 5 to 15~\%, in a 9~cm-drift TPC.
+This study is meant as a demonstration of the possibility of using the GridPix in combination with extremely light gas mixtures for low-momentum particle tracking, which would be especially useful in experiments with pion and muon beams.

 Stable operation of the detector was achieved, with 10~\% and 15~\% isobutane concentrations, well above the mesh voltage that guarantees fully efficient detection of ionization electrons reaching the sensor.
 With 5~\% concentration, higher voltages were needed, and the efficiency plateau was barely reached around 460~V, where the detector starts becoming unstable, independent of the adopted mixture.
-This naively unexpected higher efficiency of the more highly quenched mixtures at lower voltage is tentatively ascribed to the onset of a sizable Penning ionization, more than compensating the quenching effect of higher isobutane concentrations and hence permitting fully efficient operation with lower electric field in the multiplication region.
+This naively unexpected higher efficiency of the gas mixture with higher quencher content at lower voltage is tentatively ascribed to the onset of a sizable Penning ionization, more than compensating the quenching effect of higher isobutane concentrations and hence permitting fully efficient operation with lower electric field in the multiplication region.

-A positive charge build-up on the mesh was also observed when the detector was exposed to high radiation rates, starting around a few kHz and producing a 20~\% gain loss around a few tens of kHz.
-In any case, such a loss is not expected to compromise the tracking efficiency, as long as the detector can be operated at sufficiently high gain so as to remain well within the hit efficiency plateau.
+A positive charge build-up on the SiN$_3$ protection layer was also observed when the detector was exposed to high radiation rates, starting around a few kHz and producing a 20~\% gain loss around a few tens of kHz.
+In any case, such a loss cannot compromise the tracking efficiency, as long as the detector can be operated at sufficiently high gain so as to remain well within the hit efficiency plateau.

 The TPC prototype also allowed a measurement of the electron drift properties of the gas mixtures under study, which were found to be in good agreement with GARFIELD++ simulations.